childhealth/EMS-Test-Data/README.md

 ```
 /JackDawkins
 ```
 Within a child's folder there will be a folder named `NEMS`.
-This will contain
+This will contain the child's story and associated test data files as created by NHS Digital for the National Events Management Service (NEMS).
+There maybe additional folders which relate to other EMS development projects, for example the Lancashire Local Events Management Service (LEMS) - `LANCS`.
+These projects